giftnuss/foodsharing/README.md

 ### Vagrant

-This works with all common operation systems.
+If you cannot use any of the above methods, then this should work with all common operation systems.

+We are less familiar with this solution so may be less able to support you.

 1. install
 [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and